rock288/leetcode-exercise/README.md

 ## Algorithm

-* Name file is name of exercise
+- Name file is name of exercise
+- Commit message: name: runtime and memory